Updated: Jun 2

-Not to mention, all alcohol is dehydrating, which means dull, dry aging skin.
+Not to mention, all alcohol is dehydrating, which means dull, dry aging skin - and a body that holds onto water.

 No harm in trying it out for the first 30 days and see for yourself the changes it really does to your body.